 They are extra flowy, gliding through the bottle.
 I did not make these with water, so you don’t get the bubbly effect that water makes.
 Instead, it’s a heavy mixture with pockets and lines of color.
 We love the gorgeous color hues and gentle waves that it makes.

-What a perfect activity these would be for a color mixing theme, learning about colors, sensory play, for a heavy lifting tool, and as a sensory tool.
-These are perfect for all ages too.
+What a perfect activity these would be for a ton of units in your preschool curriculum: color mixing theme, learning about colors, sensory play, for a heavy lifting tool, and as a sensory tool.
+These are perfect for all ages too!